-Students may request a Leave of Absence due to illness or other extenuating circumstances by completing a Leave of Absence form and submitting it to the Registrar's Office.
-Leave of Absence forms must be signed by the student's faculty advisor, as well as the Associate Vice President for Student Affairs.
-Students are eligible for a leave of absence if they have no disciplinary, ethical, financial, clinical, or academic inquiries pending.
-Signed forms must be submitted to the Registrar's Office.
-A Leave of Absence may be granted for up to three terms.
-If a student has accepted a practicum or internship prior to requesting a leave, or is completing a practicum/internship at the time of the request, the student must contact the Training Department for approval.
+Students may take a Leave of Absence due to illness or other extenuating circumstances by completing a Leave of Absence form including required signatures and submitting it to the Registrar's Office.
+A Leave of Absence may be granted for up to three terms (one calendar year).
+If a student has accepted a practicum or internship prior to requesting a leave, or is completing a practicum/internship at the time of the request, the student must contact the Director of Training and Community Service prior to submission of the form to their faculty advisor.
 The Leave of Absence will be noted on the student's transcript for each approved term until the student returns to school.
 Time approved for a Leave of Absence does not impact the maximum time allowed for degree completion.
-Students can access the Leave of Absence form, along with other policies and forms, in the Student Resources section of the Adler School website at www.adler.edu

 In order for a financial aid recipient to be approved for an LOA, the student must follow the Adler School's LOA policy as outlined in the Financial Aid and Student Accounts Handbook.
-Since federal regulations state that LOA is only to be granted for a specific set of circumstances, any leave identified as ineligible per Title IV regulations may not approved by the Director of Financial Aid and must be reported to the National Student Loan Data System as a Withdrawal.
-Students are required to speak with the Office of Financial Aid before requesting a Leave of Absence in order to receive full explanation of the procedure and the results of the LOA.
+Because federal regulations state that LOA is only to be granted for a specific set of circumstances, any leave identified as ineligible per Title IV regulations may not be approved by the Director of Financial Aid and must be reported to the National Student

+Loan Data System as a Withdrawal.
+Students are required to speak with the Office of Financial Aid before requesting a Leave of Absence (LOA) in order to receive full explanation of the procedure and the results of the LOA.